 A college or high school graduation is a major accomplishment, so celebrating with a party is always appropriate.
 Parents of graduates or the graduates themselves should create a plan for the graduation party, detailing the menu and activities.
-Writing up the program can make the event run smoothly and minimize any chaos during the party.
+Writing up the graduation party program and paying close attention to details beforehand can make the event run smoothly and minimize any chaotic events that could occur during the party.

 Video of the Day

 Send out invitations.
 When sending invitations, include an RSVP phone number and deadline.
 This will determine the number of people so there is enough food for the party.
 You can also ask guests for special diet concerns, such as a vegetarian menu or food allergies.

 Select decorations and party supplies for the event.
 The decorations can range from balloons attached to the mailbox so that guests can find the location of the party to streamers and graduation-themed plates, cups and napkins.